 The symptoms are sudden wilting of the plant, which can’t be repaired with additional irrigation.
 At the crown and stem, dark lesions appear.
 Sometimes the fungus also targets fruit, spotting it with white, spongy mold.

 This fungus overwinters in the soil and as spring soil temperatures rise, and rain and wind increase, the spores mobilize to plants, infecting the root systems or wet foliage.
 Phytophthora thrives in soil temps above 65 degrees F. (18 C.) along with plentiful rain and 75-85 degree F. (23-29 C.) weather.

 Cultural controls are your best bet combating Phytophthora.

 - Plant peppers in raised beds with excellent drainage and water using a drip irrigation system.
 Also, water the plants in the early morning and don’t overwater them.

-- Rotate banana pepper crops with Phytophthora resistant crops and avoid planting tomatoes, squash or other peppers.
+- Rotate banana pepper crops with Phytophthora resistant crops and avoid planting tomatoes, squash, or other peppers.

 - Also, sanitize tools in a solution of 1 part bleach to 9 parts water to avoid spreading this or any fungal disease.

 Lastly, banana peppers will go from yellow to orange and eventually to a bright red if left long enough on the plant.
 So what you might be viewing as browning on the pepper might just be the next shift in color from a bit of purplish-brown changing into the final fire engine red.
-If the pepper doesn’t smell, isn’t moldy or mushy, chances are that this is the case and the pepper is perfectly safe to eat.
+If the pepper doesn’t smell, and isn’t moldy or mushy, chances are that this is the case and the pepper is perfectly safe to eat.